teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 published: true
 ---

-We knew.
-Javscript is language used for developing-web.
-It is simple, convenient and very flexible.
-This is a language very much support libraries as: Carousel slider, slideshow,...
-You can study more other libraries but I want to recommend you one library.
-That library is Pixelate Javascript Library (PJL).
+You've seen many shows where they pixelate part of an image to scramble it.
+Sometimes it's used to hide the more interesting parts in a nude shot.
+This technique is also used to conceal information like numbers on credit cards or license plates.
+When you are reading here, I guess you are thinking that You have to archieve this effect with Photoshop Elements.
+But not, I had a way very easy.
+This technique is more easy than Photoshop.
+That is Pixelate Javascript Library(PJL).
 It will help you to pixelate any images.
-You don't use photoshop or anything, which edits imgaes.
-So I worte this post as step by step guide for anyone who wants to work with this library.
-So let's get started!
+You needn't use Photoshop or anything, Which edit images.
+I worte this post as step by step guide for anyone who wants to work with this Library.
+So let 's get started!

 - This is an image before pixelate.